foremast/foremast/_docs/advance_usages.rst

 ----------
 Take a look at the :doc:`infra_assumptions` docs for details on the necessary Jenkins jobs.

-This is only the tip of what Foremast can do.
-It also has functionality for creating scaling policies, setting up AWS infrastructure (elbs, security groups, iam policies, s3 buckets), sending slack notifications, and destroying old infrastructure.
-Take a look at our internal workflow docs for more detail on how Foremast is used at Gogo.
+Since Foremast is based on Jinja templates, it can be extended to do anything you need.
+For example, you can add functionality for creating scaling policies, setting up AWS infrastructure (elbs, security groups, iam policies, s3 buckets), sending slack notifications, and destroying old infrastructure.
+Take a look at our internal workflow docs for more detail on how Foremast is used at various organizations!